 The basis of administration of Pala Dynasty was monarchial.
 The center of all power was the King or Monarch.
-The kings were accompanied by a Prime Ministers and the empire was divided into separate Vuktis or Provinces.
+The kings were accompanied by a Prime Minister and the empire was divided into separate Vuktis or Provinces.
 Further, these Vuktis were divided into Vishaya (Divisions) and then Mandala was divided into (Districts).

-Economic Life during the Pala period
+Economic Life during the Pala Period

-introduced the society to a feudal economy.
+Economic Life during the Pala period introduced the society to a feudal economy.
 Trade declined and the agro economy flourished, in addition to that minerals also played a role in uplifting the economy of the state.
-The Pala Dynasty was the followers of Buddhism.
-They belonged to the Mahayana Buddhism group.
-Buddhism as well as Hinduism was the Religion during Pala Dynasty

-feudalism is the characteristics of the economy when the individual ownership of land, subjection of peasantry, conversion of income and self-sufficient economy in the society existed.
+Pala Dynasty ruled Bengal as well as Bihar from the middle of the 8th century AD.
+Pala Kings of Bengal included the founder king, Gopala.
+This dynasty ruled the state and continued with eighteen generations of kings.
+With the reigns of Dharmapala and Devapala, the dynasty gained power in Bengal.
+Pratihara-Pala and Rashtrakuta feudalism is the characteristics of the economy when the individual ownership of land, subjection of peasantry, conversion of income and self-sufficient economy in the society existed.
 Dharmapala and Devapala were the rulers who came to power after Gopala.
 Both of them were engaged in a long drawn struggle for possession of Maddhyadesa of the north Indian empire and they had achieved success though for a limited period.
-After the death of Devapala, the Decline of the Pala Empire

 Decline of the Pala Dynasty